bkoprucu/jekyll4test/_posts/2024-02-11-Managing-microservice-adoption-1.md

 Here are some management ideas for improving microservices adoption, based on my observations and experiences over the past decade.

-### 1. Microservices architecture is a solution to a management problem
+### 1. Microservices is a solution to a management problem

-The biggest benefit of using microservices is more organizational than technical: It allows agile teams to develop, deploy and innovate independently.
+The biggest benefit of using microservices architecture is more organizational than technical: It allows agile teams to develop, deploy and innovate independently.

 It also offers organizational flexibility: Each team can become a supplier, which can be replaced by another supplier.

-**As it involves both the management and the delivery teams, it is important for everyone to know (at least) the above aspect of microservices.** (I leave other aspects to another post)
+As it involves both the management and the delivery teams, it is important for everyone to know (at least) the above aspect of microservices.

-Getting everyone on board and recognizing microservices as more than just a technical solution can help allocate the necessary resources for their proper establishment.
+**Getting everyone on board in recognizing microservices as more than just a technical solution can help allocate the necessary resources for their proper establishment.**

 It is expensive after all.